OpenLiberty/ci.gradle/README.md

 ### Java Support

 The Liberty Gradle Plugin is tested with Long-Term-Support (LTS) releases of Java.
-The plugin is currently supported on Java 8 and 11.
+The plugin, as of release 3.5, supports Java 8, 11 and 17.
+Prior to this version, the plugin is supported on Java 8 and 11.

+Note: When running the Liberty Gradle Plugin with Java 17, the minimum supported version of Gradle is 7.3.
+That is when Gradle introduced full support for Java 17.
+Also, the Gradle wrapper should match the version of Gradle being used.

 ### Adding the plugin to the build script